 In these types of situations, the mixing of these two models helps the developers to accept the changes and fix the budget issues accordingly.

-When to Use The Mixed Pricing Model?
+When to Go for the Mixed Pricing Model?

 Wrapping Up: